MicrosoftDocs/dataexplorer-docs/data-explorer/language-extensions.md

 1. Select **Save**.

 > [!NOTE]
 > Enabling the language extension can take up to 30 minutes.
-The process doesn't impact on cluster availability.
+The process doesn't impact cluster availability.

 ## Change the Python language extensions image on your cluster